christianj6/binarized-word-movers-distance/README.md

 #### Note: Files Required for Running Tests

 Because many of the tests require real-valued and/or compressed vectors to function properly, it is impossible to comprehensively evaluate the test-suite without these files.
 Only by downloading all three of the above models and placing these in the package root directory along with GloVe vectors obtained [here](http://nlp.stanford.edu/data/glove.42B.300d.zip), can you safely run all tests.
 The GloVe vectors must be named ```glove.txt```.
-Additionally, to run evaluations on the Wikipedia triplets task to reproduce results seen in the paper, you must download the triplets data [here]() and place the unzipped folder in *bwmd/data/datasets*.
+Additionally, to run evaluations on the Wikipedia triplets task to reproduce results seen in the paper, you must download the triplets data [here](https://drive.google.com/uc?export=download&id=1dxSVO1t0mzHs5_mHklO0qaI2lDsCbhv3) and place the unzipped folder in *bwmd/data/datasets*.

 ***

-### TODO

-- [ ] make sure all the demo code works

-***

 ### References

 - Kusner, Matt & Sun, Y. & Kolkin, N.I. & Weinberger, Kilian.
 (2015).
 From word embeddings to document distances.
 Proceedings of the 32nd International Conference on Machine Learning (ICML 2015).
 957-966.
+- Werner, Matheus & Laber, Eduardo.
+(2019).
+Speeding up Word Mover's Distance and its variants via properties of distances between embeddings.